Office of Student Financial Aid

 Eligibility requirement - you MUST be awarded a federal Direct Loan, be enrolled in a MINIMUM of 6 credits (1/2 time enrollment status), AND making satisfactory academic progress.

 The Bridge Loan will pay the least of exact tuition and fees or the estimated amount of proceeds to be disbursed from the federal Direct Loan on a quarterly basis.
 Bridge Loans are to be repaid with the proceeds from the federal Direct Loan.

 Books/supplies purchase option - borrowers with remaining loan funds available after tuition and fees are paid may also request up to $300 for a Bookstore Bridge Loan prior to the quarter beginning OR no later than the first week of the quarter .
 For more information AND to apply for a Bridge Loan and/or Bookstore Bridge Loan, contact the Financial Aid Office within two (2) days of registering to complete an application (and bookstore bridge voucher, if applicable).
 More information will be provided at the time you apply.

-Loan disbursements (or balance after tuition and charges) are mailed on the 30th day of the term from each term of the loan period.
+Loan disbursements (or balance after tuition and charges) are issued to your Higher One card on the 30th day of the term from each term of the loan period.
 For single loans there are two disbursements that will be made.
 The first on the 30th and the second will be shortly after the middle of the term.
 The 1st disbursement dates for the quarters in the 2013-2014 academic year are :

 Summer 2013: July 30, 2013